azhao1981/statsd/docs/namespacing.md

 -------------------
 The metric namespacing in the Graphite backend is configurable with regard to the prefixes.
-Per default all stats are put under `stats` in Graphite, which makes it easier to consolidate them all under one schema.
+Per default all stats are put under `stats` in Graphite, which makes it easier to consolidate(巩固) them all under one schema(模式).
 However it is possible to change these namespaces in the backend configuration options.
 The available configuration options (living under the `graphite` key) are: